 Wait, can’t you just find USB power cords wherever you go?
 In an ideal world, yes, absolutely.
 In the real world?
 It’s sometimes hard to find the thing you need when you need it the most

 Always carry pen and paper wherever you go

 Whether you’re taking notes, writing down inspirations or ideas, or need to remember something, paper and pen have been in my pocket (and usually there’s a notebook in my manbag) for most of my adult life.
 Stationery stores have plenty of sizes available, but look for sketchbooks or paper that’s a little thicker (at least 100 gsm).
 It’ll stand up to more wear while traveling.

 Local chain restaurants for the win!

-I’ve asked some fellow travel bloggers to contribute to a future post about these, but the main idea here is that they offer local dishes at competitive prices in lots of locations.
+I’ve asked some fellow travel bloggers to contribute to a post about chain restaurants around the world, but the main idea here is that they offer local dishes at competitive prices in lots of locations.
 They’re also more likely to have an English menu and be easy to order at.
 Sure, sometimes you want to carefully research a place.
 Other times you just want something easy and cheap.

 Back up your photos

 Backup and Sync from Google has been my solution for quite awhile now.
 So long as you’re OK with Google storing your files, you get free, unlimited storage of large (but not original-sized) versions of your photo.
 Even if Flickr hasn’t won any brownie points for reducing the amount of photos stored on free accounts, their Pro+ package at $50/year for unlimited storage is probably the most competitive price and service out there.